Minimally Invasive Lumbar Spinal Fusion

 Introduction to lumbar spinal fusion

-The lumbar spine is the lower portion of the spine found at the center of the curve of the low back.
+The lumbar spine is the lower portion of the spine found at the center of the curve of the low back, below the rib cage.
 This area can be a common source of pain.
-Low back pain is the second most common reason for visits to the family physician, behind only the common cold.
+Low back pain is the second most common reason for visits to the family physician, behind the common cold.
 As people become older, various changes occur in the lumbar spine that can cause pain.
-In most cases these changes are normal degenerative arthritis (wear of cartilage over time).
-The physician must also rule out other more serious conditions including tumor, infection, or fracture.
+In most cases these changes are due to normal degenerative arthritis (wear of cartilage over time).
+The physician must also rule out other more serious conditions including tumor, infection, scoliosis (curvature of the spine), spondylolisthesis (slippage of one spinal bone on another), or fracture.

-Fortunately, more than 90% of patients with low back pain will have improvement in their symptoms regardless of treatment within six weeks.
+Fortunately, most patients with low back pain will have improvement in their symptoms regardless of treatment within six weeks.
 During that time the physician has various treatment options including medications, physical therapy, or injections that can help ease the symptoms.
-Some of those patients that do not improve during the first six weeks may be candidates for surgery.
+Some of those patients that do not improve after six to 12 weeks may be candidates for surgery.
 The spine surgeon has different types of surgical options available based on the specific cause of pain.

 What is lumbar spinal fusion?

-Lumbar spinal fusion is an operation that causes the bones of the spine in the lower back to grow together.
+Lumbar spinal fusion is an operation that causes the vertebrae (bones of the spine) in the lower back to grow together.
 The goal of the lumbar fusion is to have the two vertebrae fuse (grow solidly together) so that there is no longer any motion between them.
-Removing the intervertebral disc or bone spurs can reduce some of the pressure on the nerves, helping to reduce pain.
-Additionally, by fusing the two vertebrae together this will stop the formation of bone spurs at that location, further reducing pain and potential nerve injury.
+Removing the intervertebral disc (cushion between the bones) or bone spurs can reduce some of the pressure on the nerves, helping to reduce pain.
+Additionally, by fusing the two vertebrae together, this may stop the formation of bone spurs at that location, further reducing pain and potential nerve injury.

 There are many different specific techniques to try to fuse the vertebrae together.
 The surgery can be performed either through an incision in the back, the abdomen, or a combination of both.
-In many cases metal screws and rods are placed from the back into the bones to hold them steady while the fusion occurs.
-During an interbody fusion, the surgeon removes the intervertebral disc and places either a piece of bone or a metal or plastic cage in its place.
+In many cases metal screws and rods are placed from the back into the bones to hold them in position while the fusion occurs.
+During an interbody fusion, the surgeon removes the intervertebral disc and places either a bone graft or a metal or plastic cage, or a combination of these in its place.
 The decision on what type of fusion is best for each patient is based on their specific complaints and the cause of symptoms.
 Spinal fusion can be very effective in the properly selected patient.

 Chronic Pain/Back Pain